ratwolfzero/hopalong_python/README.md

 ## Recent Code Changes

 OPTIONAL: Using a 3D graph to display pixel density (normalized) on the Z axis (Basic 3D version).
-You can use or experiment with `ax.contourf3D` or `ax.contour3D

     """"
     def render_trajectory_image(image, extents, params, color_map):